 - 1. This routine may be called even if a previous call to psb_info has returned with iam = -1; indeed, it it is the only routine that may be called with argument icontxt in this situation. - 2.
-If the user wants to use multiple communication contexts in the same program, this routine may be called multiple times to selectively close the contexts with close=.false., while on the last call it should be called with close=.true. to shutdown in a clean way the entire parallel environment.
+A call to this routine with close=.true. implies a call to MPI_Finalize, after which no parallel routine may be called. - 3.
+If the user whishes to use multiple communication contexts in the same program, or to enter and exit multiple times into the parallel environment, this routine may be called to selectively close the contexts with close=.false., while on the last call it should be called with close=.true. to shutdown in a clean way the entire parallel environment.

-psb_get_mpicomm-Get the MPI communicator
+$psb_get_mpicomm$ -Get the MPI communicator